epinio/docs/docs/installation/install_epinio.md

 In addition to Minio, Epinio offers [s3gw](https://s3gw.io/) as another internal S3 compatible storage.
 It can be installed when `.Values.minio.enabled` is `false` and `.Values.s3gw.enabled` is `true`.

-Both internal S3 compatible storage can be configured to use a user-defined storageClass.
+Both choices for internal S3 compatible storage can be configured to use a user-defined storageClass.
 If no StorageClass is defined, the default storageClass is used.
-The custom storageClass can be set for Minio as `.Values.persistance.storageClass` value or as `.Values.s3gw.storageClass.name` value for s3gw.
+For Minio the custom storageClass is set via the value of `.Values.persistance.storageClass`.
+For s3gw the  custom storageClass is set via the value of `.Values.s3gw.storageClass.name`.

 Any external S3 compatible solution can be used instead by setting `Values.minio.enabled` value to `false` (`Values.s3gw.enabled` is `false` by default) and using [the values under `s3`](https://github.com/epinio/helm-charts/blob/b389a4875af9f03b484a911c49a14f834ba04b64/chart/epinio/values.yaml#L44) to point to the desired S3 server.